Unfortunately, it's necessary to understand war vocabulary if you want to follow the news or study history in English.

 A navy is a nation’s ships and sailors.
 Navies fight on the seas.
 (The adjective is naval.)

-The Marine Corps (pronounced core) troops are amphibious (able to fight on both land and sea) and often lead the fighting in landings and special operations.
+The Marine Corps (pronounced core) troops are amphibious (able to fight on both land and sea).
+They often lead the fighting in landings and special operations.

 Air Force pilots fly a nation’s aircraft.
 The Air Force coordinates with the other military services.
-It collects information on battlefields and enemy positions by aerial reconnaissance, carries paratroopers who will parachute behind enemy lines, drops bombs, and tries to shoot down enemy planes.
+It collects information on battlefields and enemy positions by aerial reconnaissance.
+Air Force planes carry paratroopers who will parachute behind enemy lines.
+The planes also drop bombs and try to shoot down enemy planes.

 Historically, armies were divided into infantry (foot soldiers) and cavalry (soldiers on horseback.)

-The military forces of a nation are built up by voluntary enlistment, in which people choose to sign up for a term of service, or by conscription, in which the nation requires some or all men (or all people) of certain ages to join.
+The military forces of a nation are built in two ways.
+Voluntary enlistment is when people choose to sign up for a term of military service.
+Conscription ("the draft") is when a nation requires some or all men (or men and women) of certain ages to join the military.

 A fleet is a group of ships that travel together.
 Battleships do the main fighting on the seas.